Universality of entanglement in gluon dynamics: Conclusions

 A non-obvious result coming from this computation is that the amount of entanglement produced in gluon collisions does not depend on the color charge of the gluons.
 For all combinations of initial and final color indices which are allowed, only the scattering angle of the final state matters, and maximal entangled states arise when $t = u$, that is when the final gluons trajectories are perpendicular to the initial ones.

 The generation of maximal entanglement shows that nature is quantum and e.g. QCD cannot be reproduced by a classical theory based on local determinism.
 In other words, if violation of would-be Bell inequalities is mandatory, then gluon dynamics is only describable by a quantum theory.
 The production of entanglement in gluon scattering is independent of the gauge group.
 However, a small departure of the gauge-tuned relation between the three- and four-gluon vertices would entail a reduction of entanglement.
+We analyze this possibility by breaking gauge invariance in the interaction term by modifying the balance between the 3- and 4-gluon vertex.
+Other ways of exploring this gauge symmetry emergence from MaxEnt can be explored, but what we can observe is that those gauge symmetry breaking choices related with the color degrees of freedom will be blind to such modifications.
 Therefore, even if a possible Principle of MaxEnt does not select a particular gauge group as preferred by Nature, Nature fulfills such a Principle so that universality of entanglement on gauge theories emerges.